-An International Space Station school contact has been planned with participants at Shri Timli Vidyapeet, Devikhet, India on 27 Aug.
+An International Space Station school contact has been planned with participants at Rowan Preparatory School, Claygate, United Kingdom on 20 June.
 The event is scheduled to begin at approximately 12:48 UTC.
 The duration of the contact is approximately 9 minutes and 30 seconds.
-The contact will be a telebridge between OR4ISS and ON4ISS.
-The contact should be audible over Belgium and adjacent areas.
+The contact will be direct between NA1SS and GB4RPS.
+The contact should be audible over the United Kingdom and adjacent areas.
 Interested parties are invited to listen in on the 145.80 MHz downlink.
 The contact is expected to be conducted in English.

 Participants will ask as many of the following questions as time allows:

 1. How did the International Space Station get built when it just balances in the air?